M-GRV/advanced-media-offloader/readme.txt

 4. Consider using a CDN for global distributions

 == Changelog ==
+= 3.3.2 =
+- Improved accessibility and consistency in admin interface
+- Added RTL stylesheet and conditional loading for better localization support
+- Fixed minor bugs and made improvements.

 = 3.3.1 =
 - Fixed minor bugs and made improvements.